 Sleeps up to 6 guests in 3 bedrooms (12 including the bunk room)

 4 en suite bathrooms

-Wi-Fi access, Bunk room for 6, Underfloor heating, Noble Isle products, Soft bath & pool towels, Use of Pashley bikes, Use of tennis equipment, Hairdryers, Wireless speaker, Smart TV (SKY), Magazines & board games, BBQ (requires coals), Iron / ironing board, Logs for fireplaces
+Wi-Fi access, Bunk room for 6, Underfloor heating, Complimentary toiletries, Soft bath & pool towels, Use of Pashley bikes, Use of tennis equipment, Hairdryers, Wireless speaker, Smart TV (SKY), Magazines & board games, BBQ (requires coals), Iron & ironing board, Muck Boot wellies, Logs for fireplaces

 Complimentary housekeeping is available on request.

 Arrival time is 4pm onwards with a departure time of 11am.
 Later departure time can be arranged on request.

 Select check-in/check-out dates on the calendar to begin your stay at Garden Cottage.

 The adjacent red-bricked Victorian-era Garden Cottage adds four bedrooms, which are also dressed with a similarly mod-country bent